Why do we cooperate? How can we achieve more lasting cooperation? This course explores the puzzle in international politics today.

 See why cooperation is so important and relevant by following us on Twitter.
-You can use the hashtag #FLcooperation to join and contribute to Twitter conversations about this course.

 This course is aimed at anyone interested in developing their understanding of cooperation and/or contemporary international politics.
 It will be of particular interest to those considering or currently studying politics, international development or related fields.

 Whilst no prior knowledge is required, we actively encourage the participation of individuals with practical experience within NGOs, the armed forces, aid/donor agencies, government agencies, policy making and think tanks.

 Get a personalised, printed certificate

 You can buy a Statement of Participation for this course — a personalised, printed certificate to show that you’ve taken part.